withinJoel/Elsa/Documentation/Syntax.md

 * `random:pickupline` - To get a random pickup line.

 # Conversion Functions
+* `convert:numbertotext:` - To convert numbers to text. example: `convert:numbertotext:777`
 * `convert:secondstominutes:` - To convert seconds to minutes. example: `convert:secondstominutes:1024`
 * `convert:secondstohours:` - To convert seconds to hours. example: `convert:secondstohours:1024`
 * `convert:secondstodays:` - To convert seconds to days. example: `convert:secondstodays:1024`